storyfeet/dugi_bialan/content/works/cut_n_restore.md

 # But we can do more, what if we took these two ropes and turned them into one?

-deso la, mi wei gein mudei. lena di dis wei duga won esi.
+deso la, mi wei dei gein. lena di dis wei duga won esi.

 # This is going to blow your minds, your heads will explode, as you see two ropes becoming one before your very eyes.